 Data Tools and Resources:

-Physicians who have completed the Panel Development Incentive can use their panel data to reach out proactively to their patients and ensure they receive the care they need.
+Physicians who have completed the the phases of panel managment can use their panel data to reach out proactively to their patients and ensure they receive the care they need.

 Areas of outreach may include: